 How do you roast a turkey?
 We are sharing How to Roast a Turkey along with our Turkey Recipe that is easy, flavorful, turned out moist and delicious.
-This turkey recipe is stuffed with onions, pears, and fresh chopped sage.
-When it comes to any holiday or gathering the hero can definitely be the turkey.
+This roast turkey recipe is stuffed with onions, pears, and fresh chopped sage.
+When it comes to any holiday or gathering the hero can definitely be Tom turkey.
 Cooking a turkey is much easier than you think with a few basics on how to roast a turkey you will end up with the best of your Thanksgiving dinner!

 I love recipes that aren’t complicated.
 If I find one that sounds good but, has excess steps I try to reel it in.
 Making it easier without losing all the lovely flavors.
-Last years turkey recipe we tried was one that was a winner.
-I am also sharing all the steps of how to roast a turkey for anyone who is new to cooking one.
+This turkey recipe we tried was one that was a winner.
+See all the steps of how to roast a turkey.
+This is perfect for anyone who is new to cooking a turkey.

-I’ll just show you how easy it is to cook a turkey in the oven and how we adapted the recipe.
-Of course point you to the original in case you’d like to go gourmet.
-In the end it’s your choice but, if you do end up making either I’d love to hear if you enjoyed it as well.
+I’ll just show you how easy it is to cook a turkey in the oven and how we adapted the turkey recipe.
+Of course point you to the original recipe in case you’d like a gourmet recipe.
+In the end it’s your choice but, if you do end up making either turkey recipe I’d love to hear if you enjoyed it as well.
 Just tag us on social media @DearCreatives.
 Pop on our Facebook page or comment here or on the Pinned image.

 Roast Turkey Stuffed With Onions, Pears And Sage